-This step by step tutorial shows how to draw blueberries in a small bunch along with a few blueberry leaves to make the drawing look nicer.
+This six step tutorial shows how to draw blueberries in a small bunch.
+It also shows how to add a few leaves to make the drawing look nicer.

 Step 1 – Draw the Outer Shapes of Each of the Blueberries